• Skip to primary navigation

 • Biscoff cookie crumbs - Well-known as a sweet treat to enjoy during a flight, Biscoff cookies have a distinctive flavor, thanks to the unique blend of cinnamon and other spices in them.
 The crumbs create the crust of this cheesecake because when combined with melted butter, they form a sturdy base to hold the filling.
 I provide steps for grinding up the cookies, which is a super easy process.
 However, in researching this recipe, I learned that Biscoff cookie crumbs are so popular in recipes like this that the brand has started selling pre-made Biscoff cookie crusts for convenience!

 • Lemon juice - Adding lemon juice to the filling is key.
-It gives a slight tanginess that pairs well with the sweetness of the filling and crust.
+It balances the richness of the mascarpone and the sweetness of the Biscoff crust.

 While making the crust, chill the stand mixer bowl for the filling.
 Place the bowl of your stand mixer in the refrigerator for about 15 minutes to chill, or fill it with ice while you prep ingredients.
 Empty and dry it before using for the filling of your no bake cheesecake with mascarpone.